-The 24-cell, also known as an ``octaplex'' and by other names, is a ``four-dimensional regular polyhedron" or {\em regular polytope}, described more fully in a moment, denoted $\{3,4,3\}$ by Ludwig Schl\"afli who enumerated all regular polytopes in all dimensions in 1852.
+The 24-cell, also known as an ``octaplex'' and by other names, is a ``four-dimensional regular polyhedron" or {\em regular polytope}, denoted $\{3,4,3\}$ by Ludwig Schl\"afli who enumerated all regular polytopes in all dimensions in 1852.
 These are akin to the five regular (three-dimensional) polyhedra and to the infinitely many regular polygons in the plane.
 In each dimension $d\geq 5$ there are disappointingly only three regular polytopes, generalizations of the triangle, tetrahedron, etc., (denoted $\{3,...,3\}$ with one or more 3's); the square, cube, tesseract, etc., ($\{...,3,4\}$ with no or more 3's); and the polytopes dual to those, a tilted square, an octahedron, the 16-cell, etc. ($\{4, 3,...\}$ with no or more 3's).
-In four dimensions, for whatever reasons, there are six.
+In four dimensions, as it turns out, there are six.

-Their enumeration was rediscovered repeatedly; George Hart has a helpful survey (with beautiful 3D printed models and a full bibliography) at~\cite{ghart}, H.S.M.
-Coxeter's {\em Regular Polytopes}~\cite{coxeter} is a canonical reference, and the Wikipedia article is extensive with detailed technical information~\cite{wikipedia}.
+The list of regular polytopes was rediscovered many times.
+George Hart has a helpful survey (with beautiful 3D printed models and a full bibliography) at~\cite{ghart}, H.S.M.
+Coxeter's {\em Regular Polytopes}~\cite{coxeter} is a canonical reference, and the Wikipedia article is extensive with detailed technical information.
 Schleimer and Segerman's 2012 Bridges paper \cite{sands} gives precise definitions of many terms we use here.

-Just as a polyhedron has two-dimensional polygons for faces, and can be considered as a division of the three dimensional sphere, a (four-d) polytope is formed of three-dimensional cells and may be viewed as a division of the hypersphere $S^3$.
+Just as a polyhedron has two-dimensional polygons for faces, and can be considered as a division of the three-dimensional sphere, a four-dimensional polytope is formed of three-dimensional cells and may be viewed as a division of the hypersphere $S^3$.
 In the 24-cell there are twenty four three-dimensional octahedral cells.
 Each octahedron (denoted $\{3,4\}$) is composed of triangles $\{3\}$ meeting as though coming together through the sides of a square $\{4\}$.
-In a similar manner, at each vertex of the 24-cell, there are six octahedral cells, meeting tip to tip, as though they were coming through the faces of a cube $\{4,3\}$.
+In a similar manner, at each vertex of the 24-cell, there are six octahedral cells, meeting tip to tip, as though they were coming through the square faces of a cube $\{4,3\}$.
 Schl\"afli's notation encodes this data as $\{3,4,3\}$.